GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.

+## Actions

+**Tint color**
+Change the tint of an object.
+The default color is white.

-## 3D tween (experimental)
+## Advanced 3D tween

-Smoothly animate scale and rotation of 3d models.
+Smoothly squash, strentch and tint 3D models.

 ### Behavior actions